najonda/performer/_pages/manual/index.md

 | Bias   | -10 - 10 | sets the probability distribution of each random step value |
 | Scale | 0 - 100 | sets the scale of the probabilty distribution of each random step value |

+> Note: the random generator will generate random steps for selected steps only if any otherwise to the full sequence steps.

 <!-- Song -->

 <h3 id="pages-song">Song</h3>